-The first Swedish antique we purchased was a Mora clock.
+The first Swedish antique piece we purchased was a Mora clock.
 My partner, Tom, and I discovered one while on holiday in Sweden.
-We were in the elegant neighborhood of Östermalm, Stockholm and noticed, in a shop window, a very shapely tall-case clock painted in a soft dove gray.
-We fell in love with the clock and had it (along with a sideboard and secretary) shipped back to DC.
+We were in the elegant neighborhood of Östermalm, Stockholm, and noticed, in a shop window, a very shapely tall-case clock painted in the palest shade of dove-gray.
+We fell in love with the clock, and had it (along with a sideboard and secretary) shipped back to DC.

 What is a Mora clock?
-Without getting technical, it is a form of a grandfather clock.
+Without getting overly technical, it is a form of a grandfather clock.
 The ones I love are painted and curvilinear, designed to resemble the female form.
-Many were made in the town of Mora, Sweden.
-Especially by farmers and their families during the long Nordic winters as a way to supplement income.
+Many were made in the town of Mora, Sweden - especially by farmers and their families during the long Nordic winters as a way to supplement income.

 2 Mora clocks in my shop.

 3 of my former clocks, each with distinctive hood ornament.
 Left: glazed spy hole.
 Center: Neoclassical urn finial.
 Right: stylized headdress.

 I wish I had kept this elegant clock which had been hand scraped to almost bare wood.
 It is next to a Gustavian tea table.